-With respect to rescheduling academic activities and resumption of research, the Campus Emergency Response Team, the head of the affected department(s), the affected building(s) designated authority and/or the Office of the Registrar in consultation with the vice president and appropriate dean/directors will determine the course of action relating to students, faculty/staff notification, closures, and if required, the reassignment of physical space.
+With respect to rescheduling academic activities and resumption of research, the Campus Emergency Response Team, the vice-president (academic), the head of the affected department(s), the affected building(s) designated authority and/or the Office of the Registrar in consultation with the President and appropriate dean/directors will determine the course of action relating to students, faculty/staff notification, closures, and if required, the reassignment of physical space.
 The involvement of Senate will occur should it be required (e.g. class exam deferment).